-To prove you're in good company, here are six bookmark-worthy dating blogs and forums that shine a light on the good, bad, and the ugly of modern dating.
+To prove you're in good company, here are six bookmark-worthy dating blogs and forums that shine a light on the good, bad, and the ugly sides of modern dating.

+Reddit is your go-to for skincare, and it's going to be your go-to for dating, as well.
 The dating subreddit is a good place to find the answers to all of your dating- and relationship-related quandaries—even the embarrassing ones.
 And with more than 75,000 members, there's no shortage of peer-to-peer discussions to weigh in on here.
 In the (nearly impossible) event that you read every user-submitted post, you can hop over to r/relationships (2.4 million members), r/relationship_advice (1.5 million members), or any of the other related subreddits.

+Why did he wait so long to text after our date?
+What does it mean if he still hasn't made a move yet?
+In order to understand what guys are doing when it comes to dating, sometimes you just need a guy's perspective.
 Dating coach Evan Marc Katz strives to supply women with an authentic male perspective on dating, and his eponymous blog follows suit.
 The posts address the barriers that stand between the male-female connection, with unbiased advice as to when to persist in a relationship—and when to call it quits.

 DatingAdvice.com is where you can go for—you guessed it—advice on all things dating.
 Expert advice is provided for relationships of all orientations and ages, while a lively forum provides a venue for the site's 68,000-plus readers to connect.

 By chronicling her (mis)adventures in online dating, the 30-something woman behind this blog finds humor where few would expect it (OKCupid trolls included).
-She supplements her posts with regular podcasts and isn't a stranger to Twitter.
+She supplements her posts with regular podcasts, and isn't a stranger to Twitter.